babenkoivan/telegram-notifications/README.md

 ## Set up your model

-To notify user or any other notifiable entity you need to use `Notifiable` trait with your model and define `routeNotificationForTelegram`, which will return `chat_id`:
+To notify user or any other notifiable entity you need to use `Notifiable` trait with your model and define `routeNotificationForTelegram` method, which will return a `chat_id`:

 ```php
 <?php